DucTran182/Churn_Analysis_Prediction/README.md

 ## Implementation Details

 ### Parse Log
-Run the Task 1 - Parse Log.py to select only all of following features for analyzing:
+Run the 'Task 1 - Parse Log.py' to select only all of following features for analyzing:
 1. Mac
 2. SessionMainMenu
 3. AppName